Table of Contents

 - How can merchants fight code 77 chargebacks?

 - How can merchants prevent code 77 chargebacks?

 Merchants who receive a chargeback for a transaction placed with a Visa card may encounter reason code 77, which indicates an improperly processed transaction that the cardholder does not believe they should be responsible for paying.
 The actual underlying cause of this chargeback is usually merchant error.
 Merchants who believe they have received an invalid chargeback under reason code 77 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

 Visa chargeback reason code 77 falls under the “Point-of-Interaction Error” category.
 The shorthand description is “Non-Matching Account Number.”
-This reason code means that the merchant, or their acquiring bank, processed an unauthorized transaction against an account number that does not match any cardholder account number on the issuing bank’s master file.
+This code means that the merchant processed a transaction against an account number that doesn't match any cardholder account number on the issuing bank’s master file.